SAFCSP-Team/high-level-language-path/README.md

 In this path we will learn about a high-level language which is any programming language that enables development of a program in a much more user-friendly programming context and is generally independent of the computer's hardware architecture.

 ## The goal of this path

 By the end of this path you will be able to:

+* Ability to learn write a simple program  from any language.
+* What is classes and object.
+* Understand Classes and objects.
+* Understand Inheritance and abstraction.
+* understand of variables and data types.